 Claire Curran, Communications & Outreach Manager

-Claire Curran leads MNIPL's policy advocacy, communications, and storytelling work as our Communications Manager.
+Claire Curran leads all things communications to powerfully tell the stories of the interfaith climate movement.
+She also supports MNIPL's River Prairie Regional Network and organizes many of the MNIPL network's movement building moments, including the Peoples Climate March, Tar Sands March, and more.
 Claire completed her Bachelor's degree in Religion and Peace Studies at Gustavus Adolphus College.
 Claire has a strong background in organizing, having coordinated the Lutheran Advocacy MN's Clean Energy Campaign and directing Environment California's campaign office in Los Angeles.
-Claire brings a sincere belief in the power of faith communities to create positive social change.
-She is passionate about intersectionality, storytelling, and creating spaces for people to join their deep gladness with the world's deepest needs.
-Her mission is to build authentic relationships with congregations and empower them to take meaningful action on climate change.
-You can reach Claire at firstname.lastname@example.org.
+Claire brings a sincere belief in the power of faith communities to create positive social change and is also pursuing her MDiv concentrating in Social Transformation at United Theological Seminary of the Twin Cities.
+While not organizing for climate justice, or studying theology, you can find Claire dancing with the St Paul based One Dance Company.
+You can reach Claire at firstname.lastname@example.org

 Muhammad Jiwa, Outreach Coordinator

 Muhammad works with MNIPL as an organizer in the Muslim community.
 He is a graduate of the University of Minnesota with his Bachelor’s degree in Wildlife, Whole System Healing, and Sustainability Studies.
 Muhammad is active in his community working to end discrimination against Muslims all over the world.
 When not at MNIPL, Muhammad works for Greater Midwest Realty as an Eco-Real Estate Agent.
 He hopes to continue his work helping mosques in Minnesota become some of the greenest in the nation.
 You can reach Muhammad at email@example.com.